835886147/YMWM_NPV/PrivacyPolicy.md

   11. Third-Party Links and Services

   The App may rely on third-party services (e.g., Google Play Billing, [analytics/ad SDKs]).
 Their processing is governed by their own privacy policies.
-[Link them here.]

   12. Contact Us